santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Website 2.0.md

 ## Encode Efficiency Index

 Here we go, meat and potatoes.
-This is another release group metric, just like the Golden Popcorn Performance Index.
-It evaluates release groups on their average compression ratio (how big their encode is compared to a source), to discern quality and
+This is another release group metric just like the Golden Popcorn Performance Index.
+Heres's the play-by-play:
+- It evaluates release groups on their average compression ratio (how big their encode is compared to a source), to discern quality and/or efficiency.
+- It can discern transparency by targeting ratios at which a codec begins to "saturate"
+- It can discern efficiency by targeting ratios at which a codec reaches it's "efficiency apex"

+Why is this important?

+#### No More Parsing Codecs!!!!

+If you parse the efficiency of a release group directly, then you know youre getting something at a file size you want.
+This means we don't have to use h265 / x265 as a ridiculous proxy baseline to find content we want anymore.
+We can just downrank all h264 instead which is much more reliable

+#### 2160p Encode Profile + Release Group Tierlist!!!!!!!!

+Using EEI, we target 4k release groups at 55% target ratio to discern transparency.
+No golden popcorns needed, no complex trump parsing crap.
+N